Lanjelin/AmiiboConverter/README.md

 ## How to do it?

 Run the script from the terminal, passing the following arguments:
-`-m` required: mode to run, bin2bin, bin2nfc, id2bin, id2nfc, nfc2bin, or nfc2nfc. multiple files or strings can be parse at the same time, separated by space.
+`-m` required: mode to run, bin2bin, bin2nfc, id2bin, id2nfc, nfc2bin, nfc2nfc, json2bin or json2nfc.
+Multiple files or strings can be parse at the same time, separated by space.
 `-i` required: path, file or string to parse as input.
 `-o` optional: path or file to write the output.
 `-r` optional: randomize UID of the output.